fortrabbit/help/docs/website-down.md

 naviTitle:     Website down
 title:         How to report downtime
 excerpt:       What to do when your website hosted on fortrabbit is down.
-lead:          "Your website hosted here is offline now?
-This is an urgent situation.
+lead:          "Your website hosted here is offline right now?
 Let's waste no time and get it solved together in a professional manner.
 This article helps finding common issues when your website is down and also how to communicate professionally."
 group:         troubleshooting
 stack:         all